 To get that funky deep house feel, I play in some snare samples via Logic’s EXS24 sampler.
-I triggers these live from a MIDI controller, and the resulting sequence is quantised to Logic’s 16C Swing setting for a shuffly groove.
+I trigger this life from a MIDI controller, and the resulting sequence is quantized to Logic’s 16C Swing setting for a shuffly groove.

-All the drum channels are routed to a group buss.
-To create some interest at the end of each 16-bar section, automation is used to increase the level of reverb on the buss.
+All the drum channels are routed to a group bus.
+To create some interest at the end of each 16-bar section, automation is used to increase the level of reverb on the bus.
 Simultaneously, an automated channel mute is used to take out the last eight kick drum hits.
 These tricks create a drum fill without actually moving or editing any of the samples.
 Clever!

 To fill out the rhythm further, some TR-808 clap sounds from Logic’s EXS24 library are added.
-These are recorded in via MIDI controller and quantised as before, and this time Logic’s Stereo Delay plugin is applied to create a techno-style synced delay effect.
+These are recorded via MIDI controller and quantized as before, and this time Logic’s Stereo Delay plugin is applied to create a techno-style synced delay effect.

-This is how I proceed and hope this tips can be useful for any Logic Pro producer who want to add some new skills and techniques besides those already he used.
+This is how I proceed and hope these tips can be useful for any Logic Pro producer who want to add some new skills and techniques besides those already used.

 You can also read the Logic Pro X Review

-If you enjoyed this article share with your friends using the social buttons bellow!
+If you enjoyed this article share it with your friends using the social buttons below!